The Zone of Interest (film): Release

 The Zone of Interest was selected to compete for the Palme d'Or at the 2023 Cannes Film Festival, where it had its world premiere on 19 May, and received a six-minute standing ovation.
 It won the Grand Prix, the Cannes Soundtrack Award, and the FIPRESCI Prize.
 The North American premiere was held on 1 September 2023, at the 50th Telluride Film Festival.
 The Zone of Interest was also screened at the 2023 Toronto International Film Festival.

-In the US, after being delayed from its initial release date of 8 December, The Zone of Interest had a limited theatrical release on 15 December.
+In the US, after being delayed from its initial release date of 8 December 2023, The Zone of Interest had a limited theatrical release on 15 December.
+Distribution was by A24.
 It was released in the UK on 2 February 2024, and released in Poland a week later on 9 February.
+It was distributed by Gutek Film in Poland.

-It was released for digital platforms on 20 February.
+It was released for digital platforms on 20 February 2024.